smishraIOV/exploreFees/readme.md

 and then parsing the JSON in the response data.

-This is been partially automated using a script `src/readBlocks.js` to collect data from multiple calls.
+This is **partially automated** using a script `src/readBlocks.js` to collect data from multiple calls.

 Response data are appended to a file with the format.
 Each run of the script appends one row to a file `fees.csv`.
 If this file does not exist, create it with a header as follows.